 Hotels & accommodation

 The event takes place at the Centara Grand, so it makes sense that it’s also the official hotel for the conference.
-Spots are disappearing rapidly, so jump on your chance to get 30% off through this link (sponsored by the conference).
+Spots are disappearing rapidly, so jump on your chance to get a discount through this link (sponsored by the conference).
+It expires on 4 November!

 Airbnb is active in Bangkok, with prices for a night ranging from ฿700-2500 ($20-70 USD).
 Check out their listings here.